-- 1 Create a recording, or open a script. - 2 Click the Play button b in the Recorder inspector.
+- Create a recording, or open a script. - 2 Click the Play button in the Recorder inspector.

 Play a single command Double-click the name of the command you want to play.
-(The position indicator is displayed next to the command you have chosen.)
-Click the Step forward button Go to the first command Click the Rewind button Go to the last command Click the Fast forward button
+(The position indicator is displayed next to the command you have

+Go to the first command

+Click the Fast forward button Go to the last command